canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 var favorites = movies.Where(movie => IsFavorite(movie));
 ```

-We can simplify things ever further.
-Since the `IsFavorite` method only has one parameter, we can remove the intermediate variable, like this,
+We can simplify things even further.
+Since the `IsFavorite` method only has one parameter, we can remove the intermediate variable.
+Like this,

 ```csharp
 var favorites = movies.Where(IsFavorite);